A man with an orange slice rich in antioxidant vitamin C

 Vitamin C is used in a wide variety of skincare products, from serums to masks to moisturizers.
 You’ll find it listed on the label in various forms, including the purest and the most well-researched version, L-ascorbic acid.

-Pure vitamin C (L-ascorbic acid) is the most potent form, because it’s the most reactive.
-This is why in skincare, it’s often combined with other substances that help stabilize the antioxidant.
+Pure vitamin C (L-ascorbic acid) is the most potent form, but it’s also the most likely to cause irritation.
+Due to its high reactivity, it’s often formulated with stabilizers when used in skincare.

 You’ll find antioxidant vitamin C popping up in a lot of skincare products, and that’s because it’s been clinically shown to have several dermatological benefits.
 Among other things, it has a positive effect on collagen production, and it helps protect skin from environmental damage — which helps prevent premature aging.